-The leading survey of epigraphic publications (Latin and Greek) that are relevant to the study of the Roman Empire.
+The leading survey of publications of inscriptions (Latin and Greek) that are relevant to the study of the Roman Empire.
 L'Année épigraphique was set up by René Cagnat in 1888.
 It was included in the Revue archéologique until the issue dated 1964, then became an autonomous publication.

-It systematically collects all the inscriptions discovered or revised each year concerning the Roman world, mainly in Latin but Greek texts from the Roman period are also included and often translated, and sorted by period.
-For a more detailed explanation (in French) see here.
+It systematically collects all the inscriptions discovered or revised each year concerning the Roman world, mainly in Latin but Greek texts from the Roman period are often also included and mostly translated into French.
+For a user manual (in French) see here.

-On WIKImedia you will find a small selection of photographs of inscriptions dicussed in AE.
+On WIKImedia you will find a small selection of photographs of inscriptions discussed in AE per year.